kubernetes-retired/service-catalog/docs/migration-apiserver-to-crds.md

 To check if your cluster is ready for migration, use the sanity check [script](https://github.com/kubernetes-sigs/service-catalog/blob/master/contrib/hack/migration-check.sh).

+The script checks if the Service Catalog resources are prepared for migration.
+If some of them are not ready, the script prints a proper error message.

+There are a few possible messages you can see:
+- `There are being deleted {type}` - prints the resources list of a given type with deletionTimestamp set.
+- `There are {type} in progress` - prints the resources list of a given type with `asyncOpInProgress` set to `true`.
+- `ServiceClass not exist in the cluster for the ServiceInstances:` - prints the Service Instances list which Service Class was deleted.

+The above errors can be fixed manually, read more about it in [this](https://github.com/kubernetes-sigs/service-catalog/blob/master/docs/tasks/stuck_instance.md) document.

 ### Execution

 You can run the `service-catalog` binary with the `migration` parameter which triggers the migration process.
 For example, run: